minjiezhang-usc/SHARC-seq/README.md

+# SHARC-seq

+SHARC-Seq pipeline are python scripts for Spatial 2’-Hydroxyl Acylation Reversible Crosslinking (SHARC) sequencing data.

+# Overview

+Three-dimensional (3D) structures dictate the functions of RNA molecules in a wide variety of biological processes.
+RNA 3D structure is determined by sparse tertiary contacts which lock RNA into well-defined structures.
+Direct determination of RNA 3D structures in vivo is difficult due to their large sizes, conformational heterogeneity and dynamics.
+Here we present a new method, Spatial 2’-Hydroxyl Acylation Reversible Crosslinking (SHARC) sequencing, which uses chemical crosslinkers of defined lengths to measure distances between nucleotides in cellular RNA.

 # System Requirements

-# Hardware requirements
+Hardware requirements

     SHARC-Seq pipeline package requires only a standard computer with enough RAM to support the in-memory operations.

-# Software requirements
+Software requirements

     OS Requirements

     This package is supported for macOS and Linux.
 The package has been tested on the following systems:

          macOS: Mojave (10.14.1)
          Linux: Ubuntu 16.04

     Python Dependencies
-SHARC-Seq pipeline mainly depends on the Python scientific stack.
+         SHARC-Seq pipeline mainly depends on the Python scientific stack. numpy

-    numpy
          itertools
          seaborn
          math
          random
          pysam
          RNA
          matplotlib
          sklearn.metrics
          PDBParser

 # SHARC-seq analysis strategy